Peng, same-day courier service

 4. Pickup Within a Short Window

-Pickups happen quickly — usually within 30 minutes to 1 hour of assignment.
+Same-day pickups happen quickly, usually within 30 minutes to 2 hours of assignment.
 Riders are trained to avoid unnecessary delays.

 5. Same-Day Drop-Off